salesking/line-item-importer/README.md

 It uses oAuth2 and has a canvas integration, so a user can use it inside SalesKing.

+### Development Dependencies

+Assets are managed via bower and the bower-rails gem.
+So you should have the following running:

+* nodejs
+* bower

+Clone assets into /vendor/assets/bower_components

+    rake bower:install

 ## Getting Started

 1. Register a new app to get an app-id & secret in your SalesKing account.